SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 ## Installing the AWS Lambda App

 Now that you have set up collection for AWS Lambda, install the Sumo Logic App to use the pre-configured searches and [dashboards](#viewing-aws-lambda-dashboards) that provide visibility into your environment for real-time analysis of overall usage.
-To install the app:
+To install the app, follow the steps below:

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.